Heard of the ketogenic diet? It’s a weight-loss method that cuts the carbs so you lose weight faster.

 These are some of the biggest foods to stay away from.

-- Fruit: Although fruit is natural and has a lot of vitamin C, it is super high in sugar.
-One fruit you can eat without worry is berries (in moderate portions.
+Although fruit is natural and has a lot of vitamin C, it is super high in sugar.
+One fruit you can eat without worry is berries (in moderate portions).

-- Starches: Anything made out of wheat (pasta, bread, cereal) is high in carbs and should be avoided.
+Anything made out of white flour or wheat (pasta, bread, cereal) is high in carbs and should be avoided.

 What to Eat on the Ketogenic Diet

-- Meat: This is the big one that the ketogenic diet instructs you to chow down on.
-Eat red meat, chicken, fish (especially the fatty kind, like trout and salmon), turkey, sausage, steak—without any guilt whatsoever!
-(62) (63)
+This is the big one that the ketogenic diet instructs you to chow down on.
+Eat red meat, chicken, fish (the fatty kind, like trout and salmon), turkey, sausage, steak—without any guilt whatsoever!

-- Cheese: Unprocessed cheeses like goat cheese, blue cheese, and cheddar are good keto foods, but remember everything in moderation.
-(64) (65)
+Unprocessed cheeses like goat cheese, blue cheese, and cheddar are good keto foods, but remember everything in moderation.

-- Nuts: Nothing quenches an appetite like munching on crunchy nuts.
+Nothing quenches an appetite like munching on crunchy nuts.
 Options like walnuts and almonds are full of flavor and help you feel full.
-(66) (67) (68) (69)

-- Avocados: These green fruits (yes, fruits!) are one of the best things you can munch on.
+These green fruits (yes, fruits!) are one of the best things you can add to your diet.
 They have incredible health properties and they taste delicious in a broad spectrum of dishes.
-(70) (71) (72) (73)

-- Condiments: Feel free to use pepper, salt, and spices in moderate amounts.
+Feel free to use pepper, salt, and spices without sugar.
 The ketogenic diet lets you eat well.
 No sacrificing the flavor!

-Final Thoughts: The ketogenic diet allows you to eat your favorite foods: Meat, fish, cheese, eggs, and veggies are all fair game!
+Bottom Line: The ketogenic diet allows you to eat your favorite foods: meat, fish, cheese, eggs, and veggies are all fair game!

 Ketogenic Meal Plan Ideas

-The ketogenic diet gives you a world of scrumptious food options.
-Here are a few of the tastiest varieties to get you started.
+The ketogenic diet gives you a world of food options, including:

 Keto Foods for Breakfast

-- A healthy milkshake made from keto-friendly ingredients like strawberries or peanut butter
+- A healthy milkshake made from keto-friendly ingredients like blueberries or peanut butter

 - Yogurt (sugar-free, of course) flavored with cocoa powder or a non-sugar sweetener